USB A vs USB C: The Differences & Benefits for Users

 Difference 1.
 Physical Design and Compatibility

-USB-A, also known as "Type-A," is the classic, rectangular-shaped port that most people are familiar with.
-It is widely used in various devices such as computers, laptops, and power banks.
-USB-A connectors are only compatible with USB-A ports, so they are not reversible and can only be inserted in one way.
+USB-A, also known as "Type-A," is the classic, rectangular-shaped connector that most people are familiar with.
+The USB-A dimensions are approximately 12mm x 4.5mm, making it larger and less compact compared to newer connectors.
+USB-A ports are widely found in various devices such as computers, laptops, power banks, and other electronic gadgets..
+However, USB-A connectors are not reversible and can only be inserted in one specific orientation.

 Difference 2.
 Data Transfer Speed